Zimondi/Lab10/lab10.md

 #### **What was done:**
 I configured the GitHub Actions workflow directly in GitHub to run a Bandit Static Application Security Testing (SAST) scan on the Python app.
 This involved setting up the Python environment, installing Bandit, running the scan, and uploading the scan report as an artifact for review.
 #### **changes made:**
-- Created and edited the workflow YAML file in the GitHub repository under `.github/workflows/ci.yml`.
+- Created and edited the workflow YAML file in the GitHub repository under `.github/workflows/main.yml`.
 - Used GitHub Actions  to set up Python.
--Set up Python environment via GitHub Actions
+- Set up Python environment via GitHub Actions
--Ran Bandit scan against the Python app source
+- Ran Bandit scan against the Python app source

 ### **Step 6: Review Bandit scan results:**
 - #### **What did the scan detect?**